WaFd Bank Partners with Habitat to Strengthen Local Communities - Habitat Stories | Treasure Valley Habitat for Humanity

 WaFd Bank Partners with Habitat to Strengthen Local Communities

-For WaFd Bank, supporting housing initiatives is more than philanthropy—it’s a core value.
+For Washington Federal Bank (WaFd), supporting housing initiatives is more than philanthropy—it’s a core value.
 As a champion for safe, stable housing, WaFd Bank has partnered with Treasure Valley Habitat for Humanity to support the Critical Home Repairs Program, an initiative that helps homeowners maintain dignity and stability by ensuring their homes are safe, accessible, and livable.

 Home Repairs Program